BekahHW/BekahHW.github.io/_posts/2026-03-31-hidden-ai-work.md

          ↑                          ↓
          └── Correction: X is wrong, Y is true ──┘
 ```
-## Some of the Alignment Tax Was Mine
+## Why Traces and Telemetry Matter for AI Agents

 Let's be fair.
 A lot of the alignment tax was on me.
 In my session, visual design tasks had the highest alignment tax by far.
 Trying to describe what I wanted something to *look* like in precise enough language for the model to execute.
 This is probably obvious, but I am not a designer.

 It's worth calling out because that means some of what I'm calling alignment tax is really a mismatch between the kind of work I’m doing and the precision I can bring to it.
 I can usually describe structural changes pretty cleanly.
 I am much worse at describing visual nuance on the first try.

-> Alignment tax comes from the distance between what you mean and how clearly you can express it in a form the model can act on.

 Once you can see your own patterns, you can do something with them.
 You can front-load more context, change how you prompt, reach for examples earlier, or you can recognize a certain kind of task is going to cost you more than it would cost someone whose specialty actually lives there.

 [tapes](https://tapes.dev/) didn't just surface what happened in my session.
+It made the structure of the session visible.
+I could see where interpretation drifted, where retries piled up, where assumptions entered, and where progress slowed down.
 It showed me where I tended to loop.
-These are my weak spots that are causing extra alignment overhead.
+It showed me my own weak spots that are causing extra alignment overhead.
 It helped me identify where another person's workflow or skill might help me collapse my five rounds into one.
 In my mind, this is a way to identify where shared skills could actually matter.

 Digging deeper into the data, I was able to recognize a set of handoffs between intention, interpretation, execution, correction, and continuation.